przemekMal/Circular-YOLO-circle-detection/README.md

 - Repository: [Machine-Learning-Collection](https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/object_detection)
 - Author: Aladdin Persson

-We have adapted the object detection implementations from this repository as a foundation for our projects.
+I have adapted the object detection implementations from this repository as a foundation for our projects.

 ## Usage